Factbox: U.S. election: key tallies, undetermined states, certification deadlines

 (Reuters) - Democrat Joe Biden won the Nov.
-3 U.S. presidential election, beating President Donald Trump, after a longer-than-usual process of counting mail-in ballots that a record number of Americans relied on during the coronavirus pandemic.
+3 U.S. presidential election, beating Republican President Donald Trump after a longer-than-usual process of counting mail-in ballots that a record number of Americans relied on during the coronavirus pandemic.

-Biden surpassed the 270 Electoral College votes needed to clinch the presidency on Saturday.
-Edison Research, which compiles live election results for the National Election Pool media consortium, has yet to call three states: Arizona, Georgia and North Carolina.

 VOTE CERTIFICATION DEADLINES:Arizona - Deadline is Nov.
 30